 After going through a bunch of source gear, I landed on what sits atop my desk to this day.
 My iFi stack consists of the Pro iDSD, Pro iCan, and Pro iESL.
 It is not the best at everything, nor is it the worst.
 It is simply good for my needs.
 The footprint is amazing for all that it can do.
 That is why it survived over everything else I’ve tried.
 My Pro iDSD has a few issues, but I did not get it new, it was a demo unit.
 The plastic piece in the USB port came out with the cable one day without me noticing.
 After that the most of the inputs do not work.
 Hopefully it can be repaired.

 Update: The repair was quoted at $1,925.
 Absolutely disappointing to get 2 years out of such an expensive unit, but lesson learned.
-Worse with the condescension with which the quote was delivered.
+Worse was the condescension with which the quote was delivered.
 I know what to avoid now.